antirez/lamernews/README.md

 Note: up, down, comments fields are also available in other ways but we denormalize for speed.

-Also recently posted urls have a key named "url:<actual full url>" with TTL 48 hours and set to the news ID of a recently posted news having this url.
+Also recently posted urls have a key named `url:<actual full url>` with TTL 48 hours and set to the news ID of a recently posted news having this url.

 So if another user will try to post a given content again within 48 hours the